Linux installation

 Perform a server node installation - Linux

-For multi-node installations, you install Micro Focus Connect server nodes on multiple Linux machines, accessing an existing database.
+For multi-node installations, you install Connect server nodes on multiple Linux machines, accessing an existing database.
 Before installing a server node, make sure that you have a database installed through a standalone database installation.
 For details, see Perform a full Linux installation.

 To install a server node: